 Towers in Italy to climb for a great view

 There’s nothing quite like climbing bell towers or castles in Italy for a great view.
 And if the structures lean at an alarming angle or were designed by a noteworthy architect, so much the better.
-If you’re travelling with children, scaling a tower is always a fun activity for little ones, mine discover an incredible energy when faced with all those steps.
+If you’re travelling with children, scaling a tower in Italy is always a fun activity for little ones.
+My children discover an incredible energy when faced with all those steps.

-However, as Italy does such a good line in medieval cities, it’s worth getting off the beaten track a little and exploring some of the more under the radar destinations.
+Aside, surprisingly, from Rome, all of Italy’s most visited cities: Venice, Milan, Florence, have an equally famous landmark worth climbing for a great view of the city.
+However, as Italy does such a good line in medieval cities, it’s worth getting off the beaten track a little and exploring some of the more under the radar destinations as well as.
 You’ll find rewarding panoramas and incredible art and history all over Italy, but often with a fraction of the crowds that you’ll come across in Pisa or Florence.

 Campanone (Torre Civica), Bergamo, Lombardy

 by Maria and Rui at Two Find a Way

 Bergamo’s Campanone, or Civic Tower, dates back to the 12th century, and it has always served as a reference for both locals and visitors.
 Today it is a tourist attraction you absolutely can’t miss if you find yourself in Lombardy, one of Italy’s most stunning regions.
 The tower is located in Bergamo’s main square, Piazza Vecchia, and from the top you can not only admire a panoramic view to the city’s beautiful Old Town, but also the breathtaking nature around it.
 When we visited in the winter, the snow covered mountain peaks made the experience even more magical.